gurisko/cordova-plugin-accountkit/README.md

 1. Create Facebook Developer Account
 2. Get a Facebook App ID  (`APP_ID`)
 3. Get an AccountKit client token (`CLIENT_TOKEN`)
+4. Set _Enable Client Access Token Flow_ in your app's dashboard to **ON** (for more information on Client Access Token Flow, see [Access Tokens and Authorization Codes](https://developers.facebook.com/docs/accountkit/accesstokens))
-4. To install the plugin in your app, execute the following (replace variables where necessary):
+5. To install the plugin in your app, execute the following (replace variables where necessary):

 ```bash
 cordova plugin add cordova-plugin-accountkit --save \